nizzaneela/Programming_error_explanation/README.md

 2. each clade includes 30-70% of the total taxa (taxa being sampled from the first 50,000 infections); and
 3. the clades are separated by two mutations (with one being basal for $P(\tau_{1c}|I_1)$ and both being derived for $P(\tau_{2c}|I_1)$).

-The published Bayes factors (4.2 and 4.3) might be caused by a higher plausiblity of the two introduction hypothesis or by the additional conditions 2 and 3 applied to single introduction likelihoods.
-This makes them meaningless.
+The published Bayes factors (4.2 and 4.3) might reflect a higher plausiblity of the two introduction hypothesis, or the additional conditions 2 and 3 applied to single introduction likelihoods.
+This makes the Bayes factors meaningless.

 This can be corrected by applying conditions 2 and 3 to the two introduction likelihoods.

-Two successful introductions can be be tested against condition 2 by going through the first 50,000 infections amongst both, counting the taxa (samples) in each, and comparing the results, e.g.:
+Two successful introductions can be be tested against condition 2 by going through the first 50,000 infections amongst both, and comparing the number taxa (samples) in each, e.g.:
 ```
 def test_sizes(run_1,run_2):
     # read samples into seperate sets for each run